 Proposal Select the proposal for IKE negotiation phase 1 to specify the encryption algorithm, authentication algorithm and DH group.
 Up to four proposals can be selected.
 Exchange Mode Specify the IKE Exchange Mode as Main Mode or Aggressive Mode.
 By default, it is Main Mode.
 Main Mode: Main mode provides identity protection and exchanges more information, which applies to scenarios with higher requirements for identity protection.
 Aggressive Mode: Aggressive Mode establishes a faster connection but with lower security, which applies to scenarios with lower requirements for identity protection.

-Negotiation Mode Specify the IKE Negotiation Mode as Initiator Mode or Responder Mode.
-Initiator Mode means that the local device initiates a connection to the peer.
-Responder Mode means that the local device waits for the connection request initiated by the peer.
-You can keep this parameter as default.
+Negotiation Specify the IKE Negotiation Mode as Initiator Mode or Responder Mode.
+Mode Initiator Mode: The local device initiates a connection to the peer.
+Initiator Mode: The local device initiates a connection to the peer.
 Local ID Type Specify the local ID type for IKE negotiation.
 IP Address: Use an IP address as the ID in IKE negotiation.
 It is the default type.
 NAME : Use a name as the ID in IKE negotiation.
 It refers to FQDN (Fully Qualified Domain Name).

 Local ID When the Local ID Type is configured as NAME, enter a name for the local device as the ID in IKE negotiation.
 Remote ID Type Specify the remote ID type for IKE negotiation. туре IP Address: Use an IP address as the ID in IKE negotiation.
 It is the default type.
 NAME : Use a name as the ID in IKE negotiation.
 It refers to FQDN (Fully Qualified Domain Name).
 Remote ID When the Remote ID Type is configured as NAME, enter a name of the remote peer as the ID in IKE negotiation .
 SA Lifetime Specify ISAKMP SA (Security Association) Lifetime in IKE negotiation.
 If the SA lifetime expired, the related ISAKMP SA will be deleted.
 DPD Check the box to enable or disable DPD (Dead Peer Detect) function.
 If enabled, the IKE endpoint can send a DPD request to the peer to inspect whether the IKE peer is alive.
 DPD Interval If DPD is triggered, specify the interval between sending DPD requests.
-If the IKE endpoint receives a response from the peer during this interval, it considers the peer
+If the IKE endpoint receives a response from the peer during this interval, it considers the peer alive.
+If the IKE endpoint does not receive a response during the interval, it considers the peer dead and deletes the SA.

-■ Configuring the IKE Phase-2 Parameters
+Configuring the IKE Phase-2 Parameters